cshneider/soho-ml-data-ready/README.md

-# SOHO ML Data Ready
+# Mission ML Data Ready

-Generate and temporally sync SOHO image products to make a standardized machine-learning-ready data set.
+Generate and temporally sync SoHO and/or SDO Mission image products to make a standardized machine-learning-ready data set.

 ## Instructions